 - 1 tablespoon lemon juice

-- The zucchini will create excess liquid, so be sure to stir the hummus to reincorporate before serving.
+- The zucchini will create excess liquid as the dip rests; stir it back into the hummus or carefully drain before serving.

 Nutrition information is provided as a courtesy and is an estimate based on online calculators.
 Any nutritional information found on Stetted should be used as a general guideline only.

 I focus on fresh ingredients and easy methods, with spins that keep meals interesting.
 Dinnertime shouldn’t be stressful or complicated, and I’m here to help you enjoy the time spent in the kitchen.
 Read more…